 Since we want to retrieve the position of David in the list, the lookup value will be “David”.

-If the lookup value is text as in David, always make sure to surround it with double quotes.
-But in case of numbers, there’s no need for any quotes.
+If the lookup value is the text as in David, always make sure to surround it with double quotes.
+But in the case of numbers, there’s no need for any quotes.

 This also means that whenever you change the content in cell B2, you changed the lookup value too, and therefore the result of the match function also will change.

 Now that we specify the first argument, let’s move on to the second argument which is the lookup_array.